maoschanz/emoji-selector-for-gnome/README.md

 This Gnome shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.

 ## New features
+- new stylesheet
 - new way to display emojis, on a grid (which is far better)
 - parametrable width for the grid
-- new and better icon
-- translations (english, french, portuguese, esperanto and german)
+- translations (english, french, portuguese, italian, esperanto and german)
-- new stylesheet
 - recently used emojis are displayed above (or under) categories
 - bug fixes
 - less ugly code